Investigating Non-local Features for Neural Constituency Parsing: Additional Training Objectives

-\paragraph{Consistency Loss} Constituency scores and pattern probabilities are produced based on a shared span representation; however, the two are subsequently separately predicted.
+Constituency scores and pattern probabilities are produced based on a shared span representation; however, the two are subsequently separately predicted.
 Therefore, although the span representations contain both constituent and pattern information, the dependencies between constituent and pattern predictions are not explicitly modeled.
+Intuitively, constituents are distributed non-uniformly in patterns, and such correlation can be obtained in the corpus-level statistic.
+We propose a consistency loss, which explicitly models the non-local dependencies among constituents that belong to the same pattern.
+As mentioned in the introduction, we regard all constituent spans within a pattern span as being consistent with the pattern span.
+Take 2-gram patterns for example, which represents two neighboring subtrees covering a text span.
+The constituents that belong to the two subtrees, including the top constituent and internal sub constituents, are considered as being consistent.
+We consider only the constituent labels but not their corresponding span locations for this task.